 Low light and wet weather conditions can make winter driving tricky, but tires designed specifically for the season may help.
 Winter tires provide your car with more traction and handle freezing temperatures better than all-seasons; they help you keep control of the car and stop effectively.
 Additionally, many car insurance companies offer a discount for using winter tires, so you can save on your premiums and stay safe on winter roads at the same time.

 2. Clean your windshield and mirrors

-Before heading out, make sure your windshield and mirrors are completely clear of any obstructions, whether it be dirt or snow.
-Also, make sure your car is fit for the drive and replace wipers that impede your view, and carry extra wiper fluid in case you run out.
+Before heading out, make sure your windshield and mirrors are completely clear of any obstructions, whether it be dirt, frost, or snow.
+Also, make sure your car is fit for the drive and replace old wipers with new ones and carry extra wiper fluid in case you run out.